andrewt0301/hse-acos-course/docs/part1ca/11_Exceptions/lecture.md

 }
 ```

-## Homework

-Study the theory and the examples and finish the tasks.

-1. Write a program that waits for timer interrupts and counts them.
-Input data: `m` is the limit on
+1. See example [timer.s](timer.s).
+Write a program that waits for timer interrupts and counts them.
-   number of interrupts to process, `t` is the interval between interrupts in milliseconds.
+   Input data: `m` is the limit on number of interrupts to process,
+   `t` is the interval between interrupts in milliseconds.
    The program exits when the number of handler interrupts reaches the limit.

    _Hint_: Use the "Tools | Timer Tool" RARS extension.
 See its help.
 The MMIO address